Yeh Ishq Samajh Na Aaye: Casting

 In 2021, Zulfiqar revealed working in a project along with Zarnish Khan.
 Set in Islamabad, the serial revealed to be produced by "Studio Vision Films" and directed by Jasim Abbas.
 It marks second collaboration of Abbas with the same production house after Ahl-e-Wafa.
-The serial marks second appearance of Zulfiqar and Khan together after De Ijazat.
-Shahroze and Tuba also revealed to be part of the project.
+The serial marks the second appearance of Zulfiqar and Khan together after De Ijazat.
+Shahroze and Tuba were also reported to be part of the project.

 Released

 Initially, "Yeh Ishq Samajh Na Aaye" was speculated to be released on ARY Digital, However, later it was revealed that it will air on new channel "Aur Life" on its launch.
 The teasers of the drama released in January 2022.
-It premiered on February 20, 2022, airing weekly episodes on Sunday at prime time i.e., 8:00 PM.
+It premiered on February 20, 2022, airing weekly episodes on Sundays at 8:00 PM.